frahad/use-permission/README.md

 );
 ```

 Seems fine, right?
 The problem is, as your application grows and you have to add more complex conditions to render the button, your code becomes hard to maintain.
-Take a look at this real world example of an React Native delivery app:
+Take a look at this real world example of a React Native delivery app:

 ```jsx
 function Delivery() {